We all know that Cozumel is home to some of the best reefs in the world, but what is a Cozumel scuba diving day like… Let us show you!

 If you peek under the rocky overhangs and between the coral structures you may come across the endemic Cozumel splendid toadfish.

-Like other member of the toadfish family, this one is well known for its vibrant colors.
-When it pokes out of it’s hiding place you will see its head which has dark and white stripes and distinctive whisker-like barbells.
+Like other members of the toadfish family, this one is well known for its vibrant colors.
+When it pokes out of its hiding place you will see its head which has dark and white stripes and distinctive whisker-like barbells.

 There are many, many dive sites on the Mesoamerica reef which Cozumel is part of.
-Here the dive sites can be shallow but there are also a lot of deeper areas which have incredible drop offs into the inky black ocean below.
+Here the dive sites can be shallow but there are also a lot of deeper areas that have incredible drop-offs into the inky black ocean below.

 Famous dive sites here include the Santa Rosa wall, Paseo del Cedral, and the many dive sites at Palancar.
 There is also the C-53 famous shipwreck to explore too.

 On a Cozumel scuba diving day, you will usually explore a deep reef on your first dive, and a shallow site on the second tank (depending on your scuba certification level)

 Try a Cozumel Scuba Diving day with Divepoint

 You can book a Cozumel scuba diving day and see for yourself if it really is better than diving in Playa del Carmen (we wrote a blog about that too!)

 You might also decide to combine your dive trip to Cozumel with a day at the magical Cenotes in one of our great scuba diving packages.